Mountain Walks for Novice Walkers

 Glencoe

-Glencoe is home of the Glencoe Mountain Resort.
-In summer outdoor sports include mountain biking, archery, orienteering and hillwalking, and in winter sports such as skiing, snowboarding and avalanche rescue training take place.
+Glencoe is the home of the Glencoe Mountain Resort.
+In summer, outdoor sports include mountain biking, archery, orienteering and hillwalking, and in winter sports such as skiing, snowboarding, and avalanche rescue training take place.
 The ski/snowboarding slopes have 19 runs and 7 lifts.
-Glencoe itself is a brooding glen infamous for the massacre in 1692 and its hard to walk here and not feeling the brooding atmosphere of the events of the past.
+Glencoe itself is a brooding Glen infamous for the massacre in 1692, and it's hard to walk here and not to feel the brooding atmosphere of the events of the past.
 As a place to stay Glencoe offers a full range of accommodation and camp sites.

 Glenfinnan

-A small and beautiful villiage offering a limited range of accommodation but with the unique prospect of staying in a converted railway carriage at the Glenfinnan Station Museum.
-There is a memorial here to commemorate the landing of Bonny Prince Charlie on Scottish soil in 1745.
+A small and beautiful village offering a limited range of accommodation but with the unique prospect of staying in a converted railway carriage at the Glenfinnan Station Museum.
+There is a Memorial here to commemorate the landing of Bonny Prince Charlie on Scottish soil in 1745.

 Invergarry

 Camping is a great option when visiting the highlands.
-Fort William Caravan and Campsites give good information on campsites in the local area.
+Fort William Caravan and Campsites give useful information on campsites in the local area.

 You can only camp at low levels if you are on a campsite.
 Please respect the No Camping signs on private land.